 In competition, both the cut and weight of the gi matter a lot.
 A judo gi will be legal in a BJJ tournament that followsIBJJF (International Brazilian Jiu Jitsu Federation) rules, assuming it is the correct size.
 You would not be allowed to wear a BJJ gi at a judo tournament that uses IJF rules.

 Most people would not choose to wear a judo gi for a BJJ tournament, even though it is legal, because judo gis are too heavy.
 While there are some rulesets that allow people to weigh in without their gi, the IBJJF and many other major promotions expect people to weigh in just before stepping on the mat, while wearing their uniform.

-An average "competition legal" BJJ gi weighs less than 2kg.
+An average "competition legal" BJJ gi weighs less than 5 pounds.
 Judo gis can be double that in weight because the weave is so much thicker.